 You are cordially invited to attend the Annual Meeting of Stockholders of Atara Biotherapeutics, Inc., a Delaware corporation.
-The meeting will be held on June 8, 2021 at 9:00 a.m. local time at our office located at 2430 Conejo Spectrum Street, Thousand Oaks, CA 91320 for the following purposes:
+The meeting will be held virtually via live audio webcast on June 23, 2022 at 9:00 a.m.
+Pacific time for the following purposes:

-- 1. To elect our three nominees for director named in the accompanying Proxy Statement to hold office until the 2024 Annual Meeting of Stockholders; - 2.
-To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Proxy Statement accompanying this notice; - 3.
-To ratify the selection by the Audit Committee of our Board of Directors of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 4.
+- 1. To elect our three nominees for director named in the accompanying Proxy Statement to hold office until the 2025 Annual Meeting of Stockholders; - 2.
+To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Proxy Statement accompanying this Notice; - 3.
+To ratify the selection by the Audit Committee of our Board of Directors of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 4.
 To conduct any other business properly brought before the meeting.

 These items of business are more fully described in the Proxy Statement accompanying this Notice.
-The record date for the Annual Meeting is April 15, 2021.
+The record date for the Annual Meeting is April 25, 2022 (the "Record Date").
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.